lambduli/lambduli/README.md

 ### Hi there 👋

-I'am John and I'm interested in the PL and Type Systems related stuff.
+I am John and I am interested in the PL and Type Systems related stuff.

 ## Some of my favourite work: